Skip to content

 All dining facilities throughout HBS use pasture-raised eggs from Vital Farms.
 Vital Farms is a company dedicated to the ethical production of food.
 They treat their chicken with care and respect to retrieve eggs ethically.
 Furthermore, they do not use pesticides or herbicides on their pasture.

 We do not serve meat in any of our facilities that are treated with antibiotics.
-Consuming meat from animals treated with antibiotics encourage our bodies to develop a resistance to the antibiotics.
-This is a huge public health concern as it contributes to widespread antibiotic resistance.
-For this reason, we are committing to only serving no antibiotic meats.
+Consuming meat from animals treated with antibiotics encourages our bodies to develop an antibiotic resistance, which is a significant public health concern.
+For this reason, we commit to only serving antibiotic-free meats.

-In terms of the seafood we serve, we follow all of the guidelines set by Monterey Bay Aquarium’s Seafood Watch program.
+In terms of the seafood we serve, we follow all guidelines set by the Monterey Bay Aquarium’s Seafood Watch program.
+This program evaluates the following criteria for every type of seafood:

 • Impacts on the Species Under Assessment: the condition of the fish population and if overfishing is occurring.